Type and press enter

 Little remains of what was once a 150-bed hospital complex.
 Staffed by incarceree doctors, the hospital provided medical care to the camp population, including the delivery of 556 babies.

-A total of 385 incarcerees from Heart Mountain served in the US military.
+A total of 385 incarcerees from Heart Mountain served in the U.S. military.
 While Heart Mountain is often associated with its draft resistance movement, it also has the distinction of having the highest number of incarcerees who won the prestigious Medal of Honor.

 Many of the facilities at Heart Mountain, including the garment factory, cabinet shop, sawmill, and silk screen shop, were staffed with Japanese American incarcerees, who worked for a small salary of $12-$19 a month.
 Nisei incarcerees were permitted to work, while Issei incarcerees were not.
 For many Issei, the camp experience was one of forced displacement followed by involuntary idleness.